MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 ### Types of keys

-You can generate either of two types of keys in an Azure key vault that will work with SQL Server.
-Both types are asymmetric 2048-bit RSA keys.
+You can generate four types of keys in an Azure key vault that will work with SQL Server.
+Asymmetric 2048 & 3072-bit RSA keys and  2048 & 3072-bit RSA-HSM keys.

 - **Software-protected**: Processed in software and encrypted at rest.
 Operations on software-protected keys occur on Azure virtual machines.
 We recommend this type for keys that are not used in a production deployment.